meilisearch/specifications/text/0039-_formatted-field-behavior.md

 ### II.
 Motivation

-The goal of this specification is to clear the behavior of `attributesToRetrieve`, `attributesToHighlight` and `attributesToCrop` on `_formatted` response parameter content.
+The goal of this specification is to clarify the behavior of `attributesToRetrieve`, `attributesToHighlight` and `attributesToCrop` on `_formatted` response parameter content.

 ### III.
 Additional Materials